dkucinskas/LibCSV4Net/README.md

 ## Changes ##

+ * 0.8.0.1648
+  * Fixed issue #6: Dialect doesn't support object initializer.
+  * Fixed issue #5: If property 'HasHeader' is set to 'true', then CSVReader should not return header's row on method's 'GetCurrentRecord' invocation.
+  * Cleaned code
+  * Updated documentatio
  * 0.7.2.1401
   * CSVReader method NextRecord renamed to Next.
   * CSVReader method GetCurrentRecord refactored to property Current.